Jake Rodgers: Pittsburgh Steelers (second stint)

 On November 20, 2017, Rodgers was signed to the Steelers' practice squad.
-He was released on December 21, 2017.
+He was released on December 21.

 Houston Texans

 On December 21, 2017, Rodgers was signed to the Houston Texans' practice squad.
 He signed a reserve/future contract with the Texans on January 1, 2018.

-He was waived by the Texans on May 1, 2018.
+He was waived by the Texans on May 1.

 Pittsburgh Steelers (third stint)

 On May 2, 2018, Rodgers was claimed off waivers by the Steelers.
-He was waived on September 1, 2018.
+He was waived on September 1.

-Baltimore Ravens
+Baltimore Ravens (first stint)

 On December 12, 2018, Rodgers was signed to the Baltimore Ravens practice squad.

 Denver Broncos

 On April 22, 2019, Rodgers signed with the Denver Broncos.
-He was waived on September 1, 2019 and was re-signed to the practice squad.
-He was promoted to the active roster on September 14, 2019.
+He was waived on September 1 and re-signed to the practice squad.
+He was promoted to the active roster on September 14.

 Rodgers re-signed with the Broncos on April 23, 2020.
-He was waived on September 5, 2020, and was signed to the practice squad the following day.
-He was elevated to the active roster on October 1 for the team's week 4 game against the New York Jets, and reverted to the practice squad after the game.
-He was promoted to the active roster on October 10.
-He was waived again on November 24.
+He was waived on September 5, and was signed to the practice squad the following day.
+He was elevated to the active roster on October 1 for the team's Week 4 game against the New York Jets, and reverted to the practice squad after the game.
+He was promoted to the active roster on October 10, and waived on November 24.

 Baltimore Ravens (second stint)

-On November 25, 2020, Rodgers was claimed off waivers by the Baltimore Ravens.
-He was waived on December 7, 2020.
+On November 25, 2020, Rodgers was claimed off waivers by the Ravens.
+He was waived two weeks later on December 7.